Wound Healing Center

-NPWT is a mechanical wound treatment that uses controlled negative pressure to promote wound healing.
+Negative pressure wound therapy (NPWT) is a mechanical wound treatment that uses controlled negative pressure to promote wound healing.
 This means that we use a vacuum-like device to remove fluids from your wound with suction.
 NPWT also stimulates the growth of new tissue and reduces the amount of bacteria in the wound.

-During your care, our doctors will keep a close eye on your wound to make sure it’s responding to treatment as planned.
+During your care, our wound doctors will keep a close eye on your wound to make sure it’s responding to treatment as planned.
 We use the latest monitoring techniques to track your healing progress.
 These include:

 This test records the level of oxygen available to your wound.
 The more oxygen your wound gets, the quicker it can heal.
-During this test, we’ll place a sensor to your skin that measures the oxygen in your blood.
+During this test, we’ll place a sensor on your skin that measures the oxygen in your blood.

 This test uses an ultrasound to measure the blood flow available to bring nutrients and medicines to the wound.
 The better the blood flow is, the quicker your wound will heal.

 Yes.
 Among people with diabetes, up to 25% experience a foot ulcer in their lifetime and 3.4% will experience an ulcer each year.
-More than half of all foot ulcers will become infected, which can lead to hospitalization or, in severe cases, amputation.
-If you have diabetes, make sure you’re taking care of your feet by checking them daily for wounds, cracks and redness.

 We accept most health insurance plans, including Blue Cross and Blue Shield of Minnesota, CIGNA, HealthPartners, Medica, Medicare, PreferredOne and many others.